BobDempsey/node-ts-template/README.md

 npm run dev
 ```

-This will start the server on `http://localhost:3000` and automatically restart when you make changes to the code.
+This uses `nodemon` and `ts-node` to run TypeScript directly without compilation.
+The `tsconfig-paths/register` module is loaded to enable path alias resolution (`@/*`) at runtime.
+The server starts on `http://localhost:3000` and automatically restarts when you make changes to the code.

 ### Building